SolderingArmor/liquid-nft/STANDARD.md

 #### metadataChanged

-Emitted when NFT metadata is changed.
+Emitted when Token metadata is changed.

 ``` solidity
 event metadataChanged();